Staying in Moroccan Riads was the most rewarding hotel experience I ever had.

 There are 11 rooms at Riad Melhoun, so it seemed like a more socially active place.
 So we spent our mornings and evenings in Marrakech on the gorgeous terrace, getting to know the other travelers.

-Still, Mohamed took the time with each of us, therefore I’ve learnt a lot about the hospitality business in Morocco, but also how to cook a proper turkey tajine, a recipe he gave me in a 5 minutes break from his other tasks.
+Still, Mohamed took the time with each of us, therefore I’ve learned a lot about the hospitality business in Morocco, but also how to cook a proper turkey tajine, a recipe he gave me in a 5 minutes break from his other tasks.

 When it comes to hospitality, I found it amazing how a 20 something guy could be so open and that good at his job.